top of page

 Led by our experienced teacher, children are encouraged to make their own discoveries in many different interest areas, including art, science, drama, and construction.
 Through structured and unstructured activities in both large and small groups, children have countless opportunities to develop social-emotional skills and fine-tune the skills necessary for future success in reading, writing, and mathematics.

-Often included in the day free play, circle time, and a snack.
-Weather permitting outside play is also incorporated as much as possible.
+Often included in the day free play, circle time, and a family-provided snack-time.
+Weather permitting, outside play is also incorporated as much as possible.

 Parents are also welcome to share age appropriate talents or hobbies in the classroom.
 Some examples of parent supported activities are: gardening, music, special crafts, and many more.